NemoNotFound/NemosNightProgression/README.md

 # Description

-**Nemo's Night Progression** enhances your sleeping experience in Minecraft.
-When you sleep, the world progresses naturally - just like time skipped forward:

-- **Sleeping** simulates the full passage of time until morning
+With **Nemo's Night Progression**, the world keeps progressing while you sleep.
+Sleeping no longer just skips the night - instead, it simulates the time that would have passed:

-- **Furnaces** smelt items as if the time had passed normally
+- **Furnaces** continue smelting as if the night had passed in real-time
-- **Crops** grow by the amount of time skipped
+- **Crops & Trees** grow by the amount of time skipped

 For full details check out the [wiki](https://github.com/NemoNotFound/NemosNightProgression/wiki).
 <br><br>